-Air Force Financial Assistance Grant.
-Students enrolled in Air Force ROTC at Oxford are eligible to compete on a best-qualified basis for an Air Force Financial Assistance Grant.
-The grant covers tuition, laboratory fees, book allowance and a \$50 per month tax-free subsistence allowance.
-The grant continues until conferral of a baccalaureate degree without re-applying provided certain high standards for retention are met and the student is enrolled at a college or university hosting an AFROTC unit.
+Air Force Scholarship.
+Students (freshmen or sophomores) enrolled in Air Force ROTC at Oxford are eligible to compete on a best-qualified basis for an Air Force Scholarship.
+The scholarship covers tuition, laboratory fees, book allowance and a \$100 per month tax-free subsistence allowance.
+The scholarship continues until conferral of a baccalaureate degree provided the student meets certain standards and enrolls at a college or university with an AFROTC unit.
 Interested students should request additional information from the Director of Aerospace Studies, Oxford College, Oxford, Ga.
 30267.